Moshe Silman: Background

-Following the collapse of his businesses, Silman moved in with his mother in Bat Yam in 2005; he worked as a taxi driver.
-After his mother's death, and after her apartment was confiscated by the authorities, Silman began renting his own apartment.
-He later moved to Haifa, where he rented an apartment.
-Since his driver's license was suspended due to medical reasons, he was no longer able to make a living as a taxi driver.
-He turned to the National Insurance Institute to recognize his disability, but received lower disability rates.
-After the intervention of the Rabbis for Human Rights, in May 2012 he was recognized by the National Insurance Institute as being 100% disabled and began receiving from the institute disability payments of 2,300 NIS per month.
+Following the collapse of his businesses and the repossession of his Jaffa home by a bank, Silman moved in with his mother in Bat Yam in 2005; he worked as a taxi driver.
+After his mother's death, her apartment was repossessed by the state, as she had signed off on a loan using her home to help him with his debts.
+Silman began renting his own apartment.
+He later moved to Haifa to save money.
+After suffering several strokes and enduring relentless dizzy spells, his driver's license was suspended for medical reasons and he was no longer able to make a living as a taxi driver.
+He turned to the National Insurance Institute to recognize his disability, but received low disability rates.
+After the intervention of the Rabbis for Human Rights, in May 2012 he was recognized by the National Insurance Institute as being 100% disabled and began receiving disability payments of 2,300 NIS per month.

 His appeals to the Ministry of Housing and Construction for assistance in rent were rejected because he did not meet the criteria necessary for that assistance.
 In addition, Silman turned to the Israeli state-owned housing company Amidar and requested public housing, but his request was eventually rejected because he did not meet the criteria necessary for that assistance.
-His appeal to the Department of Social Affairs of the Municipality of Haifa was also rejected, and he was told by the municipality that they could only help him after he ended up in the streets.
+His appeal to the Department of Social Affairs of the Municipality of Haifa was also rejected, and he was told by the municipality that they could only help him after he ended up on the streets.

 MK Orly Levy-Abekasis, chairman of the Lobby for public housing, approached the CEO of the Ministry of Housing, on behalf of Silman.
 Nevertheless, her appeals were also rejected.
 The Ministry of Housing said that a special committee would discuss his request again in September, but it declined to provide emergency assistance to prevent him from becoming homeless.